Monthly Archives: April 2011

 This isn’t the “social-gospel liberals” compromising on academic integrity; rather, this is an indictment of people who profess to believe the Bible on social issues, ignoring the blatant dishonesty of their actions.
 How did we get here?
 I think there are three probable answers.

-Here are a number of urban legends that get repeated in sermons.
-Some are more pervasive than others, even appearing in commentaries and scholarly works.
+A number of urban legends that get repeated in sermons.

 Tullian on God’s Final Solution: